 - Google yourself to see what comes up.
 If there is something you don’t like the look of, you can edit or delete it.

 - Are you a student entrepreneur or have your own business?
 Flaunt it!
 Use social media to promote yourself and your business and make international connections that might be useful for you and the future of your company.

 - Be negative or aggressive online.
 Free speech is important and you are entitled to your opinions but be smart about it.
 Basically, don’t be a hater and don’t be a troll.
 Hateful, harmful and hurtful comments will not paint a positive picture of you.
 Beyond that, being a decent and courteous human being online isn't that hard.

 - Post anything illegal.
 That means drugs, violence, or any sort of stealing or damaging of property!

-- Share sexually explicit stuff…you know what we’re talking about.
+- Share sexually explicit stuff.
 That can come back to haunt you in the long run.

 - Rely on privacy settings.
 They aren’t always as reliable as you might think them to be.